 - As a result of this, you were harmed in some way

-- Late or incorrect diagnosis – if a diagnosis was made late, or incorrectly, you might have suffered due to the correct treatment having been delayed.
+- Delay in diagnosis or misdiagnosis – if a diagnosis was made late, or incorrectly, you might have suffered due to the correct treatment having been delayed.
 This may cause your condition to worsen, become more painful or aggressive, or it could be too late for a treatment to be effective

-- Prescription errors – if you were given the wrong medication due to an error, or the wrong dose of a medication which as a result caused you serious medical issues, you may be able to claim compensation
+- Wrong prescription or medication error – if you were given the wrong medication due to an error, or the wrong dose of a medication which as a result caused you serious medical issues, you may be able to claim compensation

 - Poor hygiene – if the conditions in the hospital were not as they should have been and as a result you contracted MRSA, or some other form of illness, you could seek recompense for any suffering you endured